celestiaorg/docs/docs/nodes/quick-start.md

 In this Quick Start guide, we will go over installing both of the software clients: `celestia-node` and `celestia-app`.

-> NOTE: If you just want to run a Light Node, you don't need to install `celestia-app` and can skip that part.
+> NOTE: If you just want to run a light node, you don't need to install `celestia-app` and can skip that part.

 Proceed to the next section in order to get started.